duanenewman/duanenewman.net/content/blog/post/2018-03-27-Unit Testing Base Classes.md

 }
 ```

+> I implemented these as nested classes inside my BaseTest class since they are only used internally by the base class.

 ## Resetting For Each Test

 Using our ResettableLifetimeManager for each type we register and a shared instance of the LifetimeResetter allows us to clear our all instances our Unity container has created by calling the LifetimeResetter's Reset method.
 After the reset is called and all the instances are cleared Unity will automatically create new instances the next time one is requested, giving each test a fresh instance.
 Let's wire it all together with some helper methods to register the type.
 The new BaseTest class now looks like this: